erroronline1/NordicFC/README.md

 On the way I figured recent settings to be extractable from `~/.var/app/org.freecad.FreeCAD/config/FreeCAD/user.cfg` (Flatpack installation on Mint 21.3).

+I tried to mark the styleable items as far as I was able to for the next guy.
+Respective comments can be found within `scss/OpenDark.scss` from where you can search for elements with the same name in the other files.

 ## License
 acknowledging the original license: [LGPLv2](https://en.m.wikipedia.org/wiki/GNU_Lesser_General_Public_License)